emanbuc/ultrasonic-vision/activity_log.md

 #### Calibration curve

-Nota: questa è l'unica metrica non soddifacente dl modello analizzato,
+Nota: questa è l'unica metrica non soddifacente dl modello analizzato.
+Un grafico molto lontano da quello del modello ideale che fa sospettare un problema di "overfitting"

 The calibration curve plots a model's confidence in its predictions against the proportion of positive samples at each confidence level.
 A well-calibrated model will correctly classify 100% of the predictions to which it assigns 100% confidence, 50% of the predictions it assigns 50% confidence, 20% of the predictions it assigns a 20% confidence, and so on.
 A perfectly calibrated model will have a calibration curve following the `y = x` line where the model perfectly predicts the probability that samples belong to each class.